consiglionazionaledellericerche/jscontact-tools/README.md

 15. Categories appear in the "categories" map according to the values of the PREF parameter of the CATEGORIES properties.

-16. Members appear in a group card according to the values of the PREF parameter of the MEMBER properties.
+16. Members appear n the "members" map according to the values of the PREF parameter of the MEMBER properties.

 ### Conversion examples